 You will have a scheduled final exam in this class; HOWEVER, your exam WILL NOT require you to be physically present on campus.
 Your exam is a TAKE HOME.
-This Exam will be invoking concepts that are foundational to the discipline of archaeology, it will build on the material covered throughout the course.
+This Exam will be invoking concepts that are foundational to the discipline of archaeology, it will build on the material covered throughout the Copyright © 2022, Northwestern Polytechnic and its licensors.

+course.
 Your final exam will be worth 60 points and consist of an essay question and response that will be provided in advance.
 Your final is to be completed on our myClass page and will open on the Monday (at 8 am) of the last week of scheduled classes.
 The exam is due and will close by 11:59 pm on the date scheduled by the registrar.
 I will let you know when this information is available.